b4cksp4c3/b4cksp4c3.github.io/htb/writeups/lacasadepapel.md

 # Nmap done at Mon May 27 18:17:24 2019 -- 1 IP address (1 host up) scanned in 32.68 seconds
 ```
 <br>
 A few ports are open but the one that peaks my interest is FTP.
-I know for a face that <b>vsftpd 2.3.4</b> is vulnerable.
+I know for a fact that <b>vsftpd 2.3.4</b> is vulnerable.
 I will use the metasploit module <b>exploit/unix/ftp/vsftpd_234_backdoorv2.3.4 Backdoor Command Execution</b> for this.
 ```
 msf5 exploit(unix/ftp/vsftpd_234_backdoor) > show options